- Posted by Vladimir Stefanovic

 • Apps in the new Windows Store will run on any device which means a single version of Angry Birds works everywhere.

-• Microsoft’s ‘Continuum’ feature allows you to potentially connect a phone or tablet to a monitor and keyboard and use it like a PC and also Windows 10 does run through every device and the user interface can adopt to its environment.
+• Microsoft’s ‘Continuum’ feature allows you to potentially connect a phone or tablet to a monitor and keyboard and use it as a PC and also Windows 10 does run through every device and the user interface can adapt to its environment.

-• Streaming games from an Xbox One also support new operating system.
+• Streaming games from an Xbox One also support the new operating system.

 • Longer support: Windows 10 gives five more years Extended Support over Windows 7 and two more years over Windows 8.

 • It offers online search based on Cortana, a voice assistant ported over from Windows Phone.
 It works like Siri on iOS and Google Voice on Android.

 • It has Edge Browser which is much faster than Internet Explorer.